 Minute-wise instrument usage has also been annotated by surgical experts.
 This annotation can be used as additional information during training.
 No instrument usage data will be supplied for the test data.
 The following tools were annotated:

 For evaluation of submitted results, standard metrics such as precision, recall, accuracy and the Jaccard index will be used.
-Participants are free to use third party data to augmented the provided training data.
+Participants are free to use third party public data to augmented the provided training data.
+Participants are encouraged, but not required, to also submit results without pretraining to allow future comparisons.